aprilahijriyan/rmq-rpc/README.md

 ## FAQ

-- Can I use the same 'exchange' for server and client ?
+- Can I use a different exchange between server and client?

 > Certainly not.
 Because an 'exchange' is required to send a message to a specific queue associated with that exchange.
+So, you should use the same 'exchange'.

 - What exchange types are supported?